Toyotas can be reliable vehicles that last for many years.

 This is especially true for those driven near the sea or in areas where large amounts of salt are used to treat the roads.

-Individuals driving them may eventually notice that the power steering isn’t working correctly.
+Individuals driving these vehicles may eventually notice that the power steering isn’t working correctly.

 When checked, technicians may not find any issues with the power steering pump, the rack and pinion, and the power steering cooler.